albertojulian/mada-driver-assistant/README.md

 Since images from each of the datasets might have non-annotated instances of classes considered only in another dataset (for instance, the images in the S2TLD dataset have only annotations of traffic lights, but there are also non-annotated cars, crossing people and traffic signs), I had to review the whole dataset to add annotations (labels and bounding boxes) for the non-annotated instances.
-The merging of images and annotations from different datasets was finalised in the **Roboflow platform**.
+The merging of images and annotations (and the additions) from different datasets was done in the **Roboflow platform**.

 **Speed limit signs and OCR**